-We have found 29 companies that use Oracle Global Order Promising.
+We have data on 29 companies that use Oracle Global Order Promising.
 The companies using Oracle Global Order Promising are most often found in United States and in the Computer Software industry.
 Oracle Global Order Promising is most often used by companies with >10000 employees and >1000M dollars in revenue.
-Our data for Oracle Global Order Promising usage goes back as far as 3 years and 11 months.
+Our data for Oracle Global Order Promising usage goes back as far as 4 years and 3 months.

 |Trinamix Inc||trinamix.com||United States||50M-100M||200-500|